EGA to expand German aluminium recycling capacity more than six-fold

 PHOTO

-United Arab Emirates: Emirates Global Aluminium, the largest ‘premium aluminium’ producer in the world, today announced a significant expansion of EGA Leichtmetall in Germany.
+Emirates Global Aluminium (EGA) today announced a significant expansion of EGA Leichtmetall in Germany.

 EGA Leichtmetall’s existing Hannover site has melting and casting capacity of around 30 thousand tonnes per year.